Small Business Innovation Research

 Technology Collaboration Centers

-Lockheed Martin’s Technology Collaboration Centers, located in San Diego, Calif., and Washington, D.C., provide a collaborative environment that allows employees to work closely with small business technologists that allows employees to work closely with small business technologists and the customer community to innovate, experiment, stress and analyze new capabilities and evaluate proposed technology insertions for existing systems.
-The centers, primarily focused on Naval surface platform tactical, communications and training applications, enable our small business partners to demonstrate their technologies in near-shipboard environments to facilitate transition of advanced SBIR capabilities.
+Lockheed Martin’s Technology Collaboration Centers, located in Washington, DC, and San Diego, CA, provide a collaborative environment for engineers to work closely with small business technologies and the customer community to innovate, experiment, stress and analyze new capabilities and evaluate proposed technology insertions for existing systems.
+The centers, primarily focused on Naval Surface Combat Systems, Communications, and Training applications, enable our small business partners to demonstrate their technologies in near-shipboard environments to facilitate transition of advanced SBIR capabilities.

 The Lockheed Martin Innovation Marketplace located in Huntsville, Alabama, focuses on supporting emerging technology for air and missile defense applications.
 The center provides a “think tank” atmosphere for collaboration with small businesses and academia in North Alabama on cutting-edge technology and research.
 Small businesses obtain technical guidance and mentoring to assist in maturing technologies for business growth.
 Lockheed Martin identifies technology matches for program needs, either for today’s requirements or tomorrow’s future needs.
 To apply to join the Innovation Marketplace, email a non-proprietary capability brief to firstname.lastname@example.org.
 If your technology meets our program needs, we will send your business or institution an invitation to join the Innovation Marketplace and form a strategic alliance to provide solutions for our customers’ most challenging needs.
 See attached for more information.